shiv14jais/Netflix_Data_Analysis/README.md

-# Netflix_Data_Analysis (Movie Length Analysis)
+# Exploratory Data Analysis on Netflix Dataset
+In this mini project, we will perform an exploratory data analysis on a Netflix dataset to investigate trends in movie lengths over the years.
+Our primary focus will be to determine if there has been a change in the trend of movie durations.

-Analysing the movie length change based on years.
+We will categorize the movies into two groups based on their duration:

-- Any movie shorter than or equal to 60 minutes is considered short movies.
+Short Movies: Duration <= 60 minutes
+Long Movies: Duration > 60 minutes
+Our analysis will examine whether the number of short movies has increased compared to long movies over the years based on their release year.

-Files:
+# Files:
 netflix_data.csv : Contains the data for movies released from 1940 - 2021
 notebook.pynb : Contains the python script for analysis.

-To Run:
+# To Run:
 - Download all three files in the repository.
 - Open the folder in Jupyter Notebook.
 (Comments have been added to most of the lines to help understand the code)
 - Run all.